Alan Alda’s Message to Scientists:

 To give you a sense of the fun and excitement of the Flame Challenge, here is a video snapshot of a previous contest.

-The winners of the 2013 Flame Challenge were revealed at a special event at the World Science Festival.
-Enjoy the live-stream of the awards ceremony hosted by Alan Alda, meet the winners and hear a little bit about what influenced their entries.
-Read (or watch) the winning entries
+The winners of the 2014 Flame Challenge were revealed at a special event at the World Science Festival.
+Enjoy the live-stream of the 2014 World Science Festival awards ceremony, hosted by Alan Alda, meet the winners and hear a little bit about what influenced their entries.

 Many thanks to our Flame Challenge sponsors, the American Chemical Society and the American Association for the Advancement of Science (AAAS), two nonprofit organizations working to improve communication of science.